What I learned from being dumped into a river

 Why else would He give me such a “wink” when I was keeping Him at arms’ length?
 Only love.
 Why else would He send His perfect Son to die for our sins, and then give us new life through His resurrection?
 Only love.

-If you haven’t put your faith in Jesus Christ, please don’t wait any longer (see page 13 for more).
+If you haven’t put your faith in Jesus Christ, please don’t wait any longer.
 If you have, enjoy looking back over some of the God-winks in your own life.